farcaster-project/RFCs/daemon-client-communication-protocol.md

 ## Overview

-This RFC specifies the messages exchanged between a user's client and their own daemon.
+This RFC specifies the messages exchanged between the user's swap client and its own daemon.
+As sketched elsewhere, the `client`→`daemon` route consists of (a) `instructions` from the client to daemon that control the state transition of an ongoing swap, and (b) the `daemon`→`client` route consists of `state digests` sent to the client encoding the `daemon`'s swap state tailored specific to client's control and presentation functionality.
+The `client` must  present control choices to the end-user during the unfolding of the protocol execution.

 ```
   sk,pk       instructions     pk